kennethd/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-Your working directory must be set to the top level of this repo, e.g. `setwd("~/git/RepData_PeerAssessment1")`.
+To load the data your working directory must be set to the top level of this repo, e.g. `setwd("~/git/RepData_PeerAssessment1")`.

 ```r